alcow5/Dental-Code-Mapping/README.md

 1. **Enter Procedure Summary** - Describe the dental procedure in natural language
 2. **Click "Map to CDT Codes"** - AI analyzes and suggests appropriate codes
 3. **Review Results** - View suggested codes with confidence levels and explanations
+4. **Browse CDT Database** - Use the database browser page to search and filter codes
+5. **Adjust Model Parameters** - Fine-tune temperature, top-p, top-k for consistency

 ### Example Inputs